labust/xsens_mti_ros_driver/README.txt

             Change $GROUP into your desired group (e.g. adm, plugdev, or usb).

-    - The device is inaccessible for a while after plugging it in -

-        When having problems with the device being busy the first 20 seconds after plugin, purge the modemmanager application.
+    - The device is inaccessible for a while after plugging it in. - When having problems with the device being busy the first 20 seconds after plugin, purge the modemmanager application.

+    - Can't get data IMU data in Manager nor in the ROS driver. - Ros driver response with [xsens_mti_node]: No MTi device found.
+        Make sure you run the manager with root (sudo ./mtmanager) Switch user to root before running ros driver (su command)

 Acknowledgement:
     Thank you to Steven Gies and his engineering team at Xsens Technologies for testing this driver against their complete MTi IMU product portfolio and reviewing the driver source.